Our local prescribed fire capacity-building training

 Camping

-The campsite will have potable water, outdoor showers, porta-potties, and sites for tent camping.
+The Fairgrounds will have potable water, showers, bathrooms, and limited refrigeration access.
+Sites for tent or vehicle camping are available.
 You must bring your own camping gear.
 See our suggested packing list here.

 Food

 Breakfast, lunch, and dinner will be provided.
 We recommend you bring your own supplementary snacks or non-perishable food items if you think you will need them.
-There is no refrigeration available on-site.
+There is limited refrigeration available on-site.

-Burning opportunities will be prioritized during the Core TREX Event (April 29 – May 4th), based on local weather conditions.
+Burning (piles and/or understory) opportunities will be prioritized during the Core TREX Event (April 27th – May 3rd), based on local weather conditions.
 Participants should expect the potential of no live fire if weather is unfavorable.
 There will be training activities throughout the week, even if no live fire occurs.
 You do not need fireline qualifications to participate in the TREX.
 However:

-• If an opportunity to burn with the Plumas National Forest arises, only folks with Wildland Firefighter Type II (FFT2) qualifications, or equivalent will be able to attend.
+- If an opportunity to burn with the Plumas National Forest arises, only folks with NWCG Firefighter Type II (FFT2) qualifications, or equivalent will be able to attend.
 FFT2 equivalence is as follows: completed NWCG courses S-130, S-190, L-180; FEMA courses IS-100 and IS-700; and current Pack Test and RT-130.
 Need clarification?
-Email Logan.
+Email Ryan Bauer (Operations Section and Training Specialist).

 Please spread the word to anyone you think would be interested!

-We will be able to support up to 50 participants.
-Applications will be considered from anyone that applies, but preference will go to Plumas County residents first and foremost.
+We will be able to support up to 60 participants.
+Applications will be considered from anyone that applies, but preference will go to Plumas County residents.

-Please email Logan Krahenbuhl (Incident Coordinator) or Hannah Hepner (Plans Section Chief) with any questions!
+Please email Jon Dvorak (Incident Coordinator) and Hannah Hepner (Planning Section) with any questions!

 The National TREX program was started in 2008 in order to promote “the spread of effective cooperative burning—helping diverse partners leverage skills, resources and staff in ways that maximize opportunities for outreach, treatment and training” as a partnership between The Nature Conservancy and USDA Forest Service.
 Learn more about TREX here.